cloudify-cosmo/docs.getcloudify.org/content/user_guide/conf_server.md

 ---
 layout: bt_wiki
-title: Initilizing a VM on AWS and executing commands using fabric
+title: Configuring a server remotly using fabric plugin
 category: User Guide
 draft: false
-weight: 400
+weight: 110

 ---

-You are ready to use Cloudify to launch an instance in AWS and you want to Cloudify to prepare your machine with all you favorite application.
+You are now ready to initialize a VM on AWS.
+Mange and configure it using Cloudify<br>

-This is the easiest way to achieve that.
+Cloudify make it very simple using [fabric](http://www.fabfile.org/)

 ## Prerequisites